NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 ## MATERIALS AND METHODS
-Training dataset for building the Model dataset: [Sentiment140 in Kaggle]https://www.kaggle.com/kazanova/sentiment140]

-Sentiment140 dataset conains 1,600,000 tweets extracted using the Twitter API.
+Training dataset for building the Model dataset: [Sentiment140 in Kaggle]https://www.kaggle.com/kazanova/sentiment140] Sentiment140 dataset conTains 1,600,000 tweets extracted using the Twitter API.
 The tweets have been annotated (0 = negative, 4 = positive) and they can be used to detect sentiment.

 ## Building the model
 Igor Sentiment 140 twitter 1.6 mill tweets;
-Recurrent Neural Network model applied to data stripped out URLS; https stripped out @ modified sentiment scale from 0-4 to 0/1 (binary)
+Recurrent Neural Network model applied to data standard DL state of the art RNN to use performs well; takes into account words in tweets and how combined together learn semantic meaning for each word and how they combined together model predicts into sentiment stripped out URLS; https stripped out @ ; modified sentiment scale from 0-4 to 0/1 (binary)
 80% ~ 1.2 million tweets
 Trained the model on 1.2 mill tweets